 Household debt increased consistently in the last decades, both in emerging economies (IMF, 2006) and developed countries (Girouard, Kennedy, André, 2007).
 This evolution in the quantity of household credit coincided with a period of strong financial innovation, with a great range of loan products being available to consumers.
-Consumers are able to access credit from a variety of sources, such as credit cards, auto loans, education loans, and for motives as diverse as health, vacations, purchase of durable goods, or a renegotiation of previous debts.
-Also, the technological evolution has allowed lenders to process larger and better databases on the characteristics of debtors, allowing for an increased use of credit scoring and an heterogeneity of loan terms for each loan applicant (Roszbach, 2004, Edelberg, 2006, Einav, Jenkins and Levin, 2012).
+Many consumers are able to access credit from a variety of sources, such as credit cards, auto loans, education loans, and for motives as diverse as health, vacations, purchase of durable goods, or a renegotiation of previous debts.
+Also, the technological evolution has allowed lenders to process larger and better databases on the characteristics of debtors, allowing for an increased use of credit scoring and an heterogeneity of loan terms for each applicant (Roszbach, 2004, Edelberg, 2006, Einav, Jenkins and Levin, 2012).
 Yet despite an increasing availability of consumer credit, several families are still unable to access credit markets or obtain lower loan amounts than desired (Adams, Einav and Levin, 2009).
-The factors behind consumers' loan choice and their credit constraints have been documented in recent studies for the United States (see Dynan and Kohn, 2007, Attanasio, Goldberg and Kyriazidou, 2008, Adams, Einav and Levin, 2009); however, loan choice in developing countries is still understudied.
+The factors behind consumers' loan choice and their credit constraints have been documented in recent studies for the United States (see Dynan and Kohn, 2007, Attanasio, Goldberg and Kyriazidou, 2008, Adams, Einav and Levin, 2009).
+However, loan choice in developing countries is still understudied.

-This paper studies the consumer credit access, lender choice and repayment behavior of families in Chile.
-Consumer loans are particularly relevant in Chile, since around 60% of the households have some consumer debt.
-Using data from the Chilean Household Finance Survey (EFH), I estimate an econometric model in which families choose among a variety of lender types according to their earnings, labor risk, demographics, and unobserved preferences.
-I find that families are sorted into different lenders according to their labor market risk.
-Furthermore, household's debt levels, income, and labor market risk have a significant impact on default behavior, which shows evidence of adverse selection and moral hazard (Einav, Jenkins and Levin, 2012) in Chilean loan markets.
+This paper studies the access to consumer credit, choice of lender and repayment behavior of families in Chile.
+Consumer loans are particularly relevant in Chile, since over 60% of the households have some consumer debt.
+Using data from the Chilean Household Finance Survey (EFH), I estimate an econometric model in which families choose among a variety of lender types according to their earnings, labor risk, demographics, and unobserved factors.
+I find that families are sorted into different lenders according to their observable labor market risk.
+Furthermore, households' debt levels, income, and labor market risk have a significant impact on default behavior.
+According to the theory of contract pricing and adverse selection (Adams, Einav and Levin, 2009), lenders should offer higher loan amounts to households that have observables that represent a safer risk.
+However, in the presence of unobservable risks known to borrowers but not to lenders, then we should expect that riskier borrowers will borrow more and be more indebted.
+Therefore evidence that higher indebtedness is correlated with default implies that Chilean lenders are unable to discriminate for all the risk characteristics of the borrowers (Einav, Jenkins and Levin, 2012).

 In Chile the market for consumer loans has several different providers and their credit offers represent imperfect substitutes for consumers.
 These loan providers access different customer lists and information, besides being subject to different legal regulations, which affects their loan terms and the ability to target specific markets (see Marinovic, Matus, Flores and Silva, 2011, for a review of the structure and legal framework of different credit providers).
-The industrial organization literature argues that even small differences across product providers - such as the cost of screening applicants, brand preferences, marketing initiatives, search frictions, travel costs, tied products and asymmetric information - can create substantial frictions for customers' decisions (Nevo, 2011).
-Therefore it seems adequate to treat loan decisions as a differentiated product model where heterogeneous agents with unobserved preferences choose their preferred loan provider.
+Differences across lenders - such as screening costs, asymmetric information, brand preferences, marketing, search and travel costs, or tied products - can create substantial frictions for customers (Nevo, 2011), which leads us to model loan choice and repayment as a differentiated product choice.